 Planning a trip to Glacier National Park in Montana?
-We recently visited this spectacular park, and Going-to-the-Sun Road was one of our top priorities.
+We visited this spectacular park in 2019, and Going-to-the-Sun Road was one of our top priorities.

 Riding this scenic road is one of the most popular things to do in Glacier, and it's the only road through the park.